semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ## Two Examples

-Please note that both examples are using *caching* for reasons of simplicity.
+Please note that both examples are using *caching*.

-They can be easily modified in order to store the generated Docker images to Docker Hub or to a similar service.
+The main advantage of the `cache` utility is that it uses servers that are provided by RenderedText and are in the same network as Virtual Machines, which makes the saving and restoring operations pretty fast.

+The main disadvantage of the `cache` utility is that it has a limited disk space, which means that the cache server might end up delete some of the stored information when there is not enough disk space.
+This might invalidate some of the data stored in the cache server.

 ### Using SEMAPHORE\_WORKFLOW\_ID